 a.
 The promotion and encouragement of organized sporting clays shooting among the residents of the state of Michigan.

 b.
-To increase among MSCA members the knowledge of the safe handling and proper care of firearms, as well as improved shotgun marksmanship.
+To increase the knowledge of the safe handling and proper care of firearms and improved shotgun marksmanship.

 d.
-To organize the sporting clays clubs within Michigan for NSCA registered shoots.
+To organize, promote, and support the sporting clays clubs within Michigan for NSCA registered shoots and other events.

 e.
-To adhere to the By-Laws and directives of the NSCA.
+To adhere to and enforce the By-Laws, current NSCA Rules and Regulations for Registered Tournaments, and any directives of the NSCA.

 Article III – Offices

-The principal office of the MSCA shall be located at the address of the President.
-Other offices for the transaction of business shall be located at such places the Board of Directors designate.
+The principal office of the MSCA and other offices used for the transaction of business shall be designated by the Board of Directors (hereafter referred to as the Board).

 Article IV – Board of Directors

-The Board of Directors shall consist of a President, Vice President, Secretary, Treasurer, five Directors and the NSCA Michigan National Delegates who accept the invitation to join the Board.
+The Board shall consist of a President, Vice President, Secretary, Treasurer, five Directors and the NSCA Michigan National Delegates who accept the invitation to join the Board.
+Although not required by Michigan nonprofit corporate statutes, the Board reserves the right to elect and seat a Vice President.
 National Delegates may also be elected to the Board.
-Directors shall be elected to the Board by the general membership, with the officers of the Board being appointed to the office as provided for in Article V.
+Directors shall be elected to the Board by the general membership, with the officers of the Board being appointed to the office as provided for in Article V herein.

-Each member of the Board of Directors shall be entitled to one vote at all meetings of the Board.
+Each member of the Board shall be entitled to one vote at all meetings of the Board.
 Vote by proxy shall be according to the provisions of Article XV herein.

-The Board of Directors shall have General charge of the affairs of the MSCA and may properly assume, if deemed necessary, other duties which are not specifically assigned to or performed by any other committee.
-The Board shall have the authority to conduct investigations or hearings relative to any complaint against any shooter who, or any club, which, in the opinion of the Board is guilty of unsportsmanlike conduct or any prejudicial acts that are detrimental to the best interest of the MSCA and to take such action as the Board deems appropriate.
+The Board shall have general charge of the affairs of the MSCA and may properly assume, if deemed necessary, other duties which are not specifically assigned to or performed by any other committee.
+The Board shall have the authority to conduct investigations or hearings relative to any complaint against any shooter or club, that (in the opinion of the Board) is guilty of unsportsmanlike conduct or any prejudicial acts that are detrimental to the best interest of the MSCA and to take such action as the Board deems appropriate.

-The Board of Directors shall have full charge of all matters covered in the By-Laws, including special meetings, and any and all other business that is reasonably presumed to fall within the powers or duties of the Board
+The Board shall have full charge of all matters covered in these By-Laws, including special meetings, and any and all other business that is reasonably presumed to fall within the powers or duties of the Board

-a.
-An election committee will be appointed by the President to take nominations and to run the election of the Board of Directors.
+- An election committee will be appointed by the President to take nominations from the general MSCA membership and to run the election of the Board.

 b.
-The term of office for a Director shall be three years and commence on January 1 after their election and conclude three years later on December 31.
+The term of office for a Director shall be three years and commence on January 1 after their election and run for a period of three years ending on December 31st.

 c.
-The membership shall elect by ballot, three Board members to fill open positions of retiring members, so that the Board shall consist of nine members and any National Delegate who choose to serve.
+The membership shall elect by ballot, three Board members to fill open positions of retiring members, in such a way that the Board shall always consist of nine members and any National Delegate who choose to serve.

-e.
-Directors not serving as President, Vice President, Secretary, or Treasurer are required to duties on committees either as chair or member.
+- Directors not serving as President, Vice President, Secretary, or Treasurer are required to duties on committees either as chair or member.
+Those duties or activities will be assigned by MSCA officers as needed to support MSCA Board of Directors initiatives.

 f.
-All Michigan NSCA Delegates will be sent an invitation to join the MSCA Board.
-Each Delegate must reply in writing to either accept or decline the invitation to join the Board.
-Until such written reply is received by the Secretary, the delegate is not a member of the Board.
+All Michigan NSCA Delegates will be sent an invitation by the MSCA Secretary to join the MSCA Board.
+Each Delegate must reply in writing (or via electronic mail) to either accept or decline the invitation to join the Board.
+Until such reply is received by the MSCA Secretary, the delegate will not be considered a member of the MSCA Board.
 All Delegates accepting the invitation to join the Board will have full voting rights and will comply with attendance requirements and perform duties of a committee chair or member.

 Article V – Officers

-The Board of Directors shall elect the President, Vice President, Secretary, and Treasurer from among themselves at the first meeting of the calendar year.
-Any of the above positions including President may be occupied by the same person in consecutive years, if re elected, until the end of their term.
+The Board shall elect the President, Vice President, Secretary, and Treasurer from among the active Directors at the first meeting of the calendar year.
+Any of the above positions including President may be occupied by the same person in consecutive years and if reelected, until the end of their term on the Board.

 Article VI – Duties of the Elected Officers

-The President shall preside at all meetings of the Board of Directors of the MSCA, and is empowered to execute all contracts and legal instruments, has general charge and supervision of the affairs of the MSCA.
+The President shall preside at all Board meetings and is empowered to execute all contracts and legal instruments, has general charge and supervision of the affairs of the MSCA.
 The President shall be a member of all committees.
 If the President is unable to preside, the Vice President and the Secretary shall preside in order of availability.

-The Vice President shall have the responsibility for the general promotion of sporting clays shooting and shall aid any new group in the organization of a clay shooting club under the auspices of the MSCA and NSCA.
+The Vice President shall have the responsibility for the general promotion of MSCA shooting activities in the state.
+Duties can include new shooting club organization under the auspices of the MSCA and NSCA, All-State Team recognition and State shoot promotion.

-The Secretary shall keep all minutes of MSCA meetings, shall issue all notices, be responsible for publishing all newsletters, and any other duties the President or Board may require.
+The Secretary shall distribute and keep all minutes of MSCA meetings, issue all notices, be responsible for publishing all membership newsletters, shoot schedules, and shoot cards, and any other secretarial related duties the President or Board may require.

-The Treasurer is authorized to receive all funds due the MSCA, such as dues and MSCA target fees and deposit said funds in the bank or banks so designated by the Board and shall make no disbursements other than those which are authorized by the Board.
+The Treasurer is authorized to receive all funds due the MSCA, such as dues and MSCA target fees and is charged with depositing said funds in the bank or banks so designated by the Board.
+The Treasurer shall make no disbursements other than those which are authorized by the Board or under the knowledge of the President.
 The Treasurer shall act as custodian of trophies, securities, and vouchers of the MSCA and shall preserve receipts of all monies paid out.
-Reports of all monies received and disbursed must be given at all meetings.
-At the discretion of the Board, a bond in the sum of $2000.00 must be furnished at the expense of the MSCA.
+A Treasurer’s Report of all monies received and disbursed must be given at all Board meetings.
+At the discretion of the Board, a bond in the sum of $2,000.00 must be furnished at the expense of the MSCA.
+The Treasurer shall electronically file Federal Tax Form 990 N with the Internal Revenue Service before June 15th each year based upon the prior year’s activities.
+The Treasurer will also serve in the role of Resident Agent representing MSCA, Inc. in matters involving the Michigan Department of State’s Licensing and Regulatory Affairs office (hereafter LARA).
+The Treasurer shall prepare and submit the mandatory current year Annual Report and filing fee with LARA before October 1st each year.

 Article VII – Membership and Responsibilities

-The Board of the MSCA shall have the authority to suspend any member club found in violation of the MSCA By-Laws from the MSCA for not less than thirty days and not more than one year from the date of the Board action.
-Any member club accused of a By-Law violation shall be notified by mail and given the opportunity to appear before the Board prior to any Board action being taken.
+The Board shall have the authority to suspend any member club found in violation of these By-Laws for not less than 30 days and not more than one year from the date of Board action.
+Any member club accused of a By-Law violation shall be notified by certified mail and given the opportunity to appear before the Board prior to any Board action being taken.

-All individual members of the NSCA residing in Michigan are automatically members of the MSCA and must agree to abide by all NSCA and MSCA rules.
-There are two types of individual memberships.
+All NSCA individual members residing in Michigan are automatically members in good standing of the MSCA.
+As such, they must agree to abide by all NSCA and MSCA rules and regulations.
+There are two types of individual memberships;

-b.
-Voting Member – Any member of the NSCA who is in good standing and shoots a minimum of 100 registered targets in the current year.
-Any shooter in good standing with the NSCA and MSCA , and not in violation of the NSCA and MSCA rules and regulations and not in violation of any State or Federal laws, shall be allowed to come upon the grounds of any member club holding an open registered shoot and participate in that shoot if they so desire.
-It is the responsibility of the individual member to display their current NSCA membership card.
-They are also responsible for paying all target fees when registering targets.
+- Voting Member – Any MSCA member who is in good standing and shoots a minimum of 100 registered targets in the current year.
+Any shooter in good standing with the NSCA and MSCA, and not in violation of the NSCA and MSCA rules and regulations and not in violation of any State or Federal laws;

 Article VIII – Club Affiliation Dues

-The MSCA Reserves the right to set dues on an annual basis.
-The annual dues is payable in advance and only those clubs which have paid their dues shall be considered in good standing.
+The MSCA reserves the right to set dues on an annual basis.
+The annual dues are payable in advance and only those clubs which have paid their dues shall be considered in good standing.

 No club will be allowed to register NSCA targets unless they are members in good standing with the MSCA.
-Payment of annual dues shall be made to the Treasurer and are due December 31st of each year or when registering shoot dates for the following year.
-Membership runs January 1 to December 31.
+Affiliated clubs will be invoiced on September 15 of each year with a notice of request for tournament dates for the next calendar year (see Article XII).
+Payment of annual dues for the next calendar year shall be made to the Treasurer and are due by November 1 of the current year or when registering shoot dates for the following year.
+Membership runs on a calendar year basis (January 1 to December 31).

 Article IX – Shooter Target Fees

 The MSCA reserves the right to set target fees on an annual basis.
-The MSCA affiliate clubs shall charge the shooters the appropriate target fees at all NSCA registered shoots.
-All MSCA fees will be paid to the MSCA Treasurer accompanied by a report within 15 days following completion of the shoot.
-Failure to file a shoot report and fees within the specified time will result in a fine of $25 per late report.
+MSCA target fees may not exceed any maximum per target amount established by the NSCA.
+The MSCA affiliate clubs shall charge the shooters the assigned target fees at all NSCA registered shoots.
+Within 15 days following a completed registered shoot, the host club is required to file a shoot report and forward all fees to the MSCA Treasurer.
+Failure to do so within this specified time may result in a fine of $25 per late report.

 Article X – Annual Tournaments

-The Board shall solicit and encourage all member clubs to participate in the host selection process for either or both the Michigan State Championship or the Great Lakes Championship.
-Any club that meets the host criteria may submit a bid to the Board to host one or both of these shoots.
-Bid proposals for both of these shoots are due to the MSCA Secretary on or before April 1 of the year prior to the year of the proposed shoot.
-For example, bid proposals for the 2016 State and Great Lakes shoots are due to the MSCA Secretary April 1, 2015.
+The Board shall solicit and encourage all member clubs to participate in the host selection process for either or both of two, annual major shoots; The Michigan State Championship and the Great Lakes Championship.
+Any club that meets the host criteria may submit a bid to the Board to host one or both shoots in any given year.
+Bid proposals for both shoots are due to the MSCA Secretary on or before April 1 of the year prior to the year of the proposed shoot.
+For example: bid proposals for the 2020 State and Great Lakes shoots would be due to the MSCA Secretary by April 1, 2019.

-- All collected bids for the State Shoot will be presented at the prior year’s State Shoot.
-Michigan resident shooters who attend the prior year’s State Shoot in good standing with both the NSCA and MSCA will vote to determine the host.
-Members of the host club who are working the State shoot and not participating are also eligible to vote providing they are members in good standing with the MSCA as provided for in Article VII.
-No proxy ballots will be allowed.
+Host club selection to be made by MSCA general membership.
+All collected state shoot bids for the following year will be presented to the MSCA membership at the current year’s State Championship.
+MSCA shooters in good standing and in attendance at the current year’s State Shoot will vote on the next year’s host club.
+Members of the host club who are working the State shoot and not participating are also eligible to vote provided they are members in good standing with the MSCA as noted in Article VII.
+Note: NO proxy ballots will be allowed.
 There is no limitation on the frequency that a club may bid on or host the State Shoot.
 A club may bid on and host the State Shoot in consecutive years.

 Host Club Requirements for the State Shoot: